-This Official Statement Part I ("Part I") provides information as of its date (except where otherwise expressly stated) concerning the Corporation's 2020 Series H Bonds.
-It contains only a part of the information to be provided by the Corporation in connection with the issuance and sale of the 2020 Series H Bonds.
-Additional information concerning Bonds previously issued under the General Resolution, certain sources of payment and security for the Bonds (including the 2020 Series H Bonds), the Corporation, and the mortgage loan program financed with the proceeds of the Bonds is contained in the Official Statement Part II ("Part II") and is subject in all respects to the information contained herein.
+This Official Statement Part I ("Part I") provides information as of its date (except where otherwise expressly stated) concerning the Corporation's 2020 Bonds and 2016 Series C-2 Bonds.
+It contains only a part of the information to be provided by the Corporation in connection with the issuance and sale or remarketing, as applicable, of the 2020 Bonds and the 2016 Series C-2 Bonds.
+Additional information concerning Bonds previously issued under the General Resolution, certain sources of payment and security for the Bonds (including the 2020 Bonds and the 2016 Series C-2 Bonds), the Corporation, and the mortgage loan program financed with the proceeds of the Bonds is contained in the Official Statement Part II ("Part II") and is subject in all respects to the information contained herein.
 Certain defined terms used herein are set forth in "Appendix A-Definition of Certain Terms."